dotmpe/ok-lcars-sdk/ReadMe.rst

 Quickstart
 ----------
 I'm sorry but there isn't a currently recommended command *in particular*.
+If there is any feedback on GitHub I could try tailor one, but remember this is running on Sitefile which is a highly experimental personal project as well and some underlying tools (such as `rst2html`) may be custom(ized) as well.

-If there is any feedback on GitHub I could tailor one.
-But until then, currently, you may try using an (aging) ``dotmpe/node-sitefile`` docker image in either a production or development setup (what I personally use).
+Currently, you may try using an (aging) ``dotmpe/node-sitefile`` docker image in either a production or development setup (what I personally use).
 To do this you need

 - a running `docker` install, that can mount some specific local paths